-Now that you've found your product, or narrowed your list to a few final product options, it's time to find a supplier.
+Now that you've found your product or narrowed your list to a few final product options, it's time to find a supplier.

 If you find this step a little intimidating, you're not alone.
 Many successful sellers today say they initially had no idea how to find or work with suppliers.
-However, with enormous advancements in technology, communication, and services to help facilitate international trade, it's truly a simpler process than ever.
+However, with enormous advancements in technology, communication, and services to help facilitate international trade, it's a process that is simpler than ever.